Tibet quake: Rescue teams scramble to find survivors – DW – 01/08/2025

 Tibet quake: Rescue teams scramble to find survivorsJanuary 8, 2025

-Thousands of rescuers were on Wednesday searching for survivors in freezing conditions after a devastating earthquake in Tibet in Western China's killed at least 126 people.
+Thousands of rescuers were on Wednesday searching for survivors in freezing conditions after a devastating earthquake in Tibet in Western Chinakilled at least 126 people.

-According to an initial survey in the Shigatse, some 3,609 homes have been destroyed and the race is also on to deliver tents, quilts and other relief items to those in need.
+According to an initial survey in the Tibetan city of Shigatse, some 3,609 homes have been destroyed and the race is also on to deliver tents, quilts and other relief items to those in need.

 What we know about the quake